TravelSizedLions/kleptool-package-manager/README.md

 In this document, we'll explore the theoretical and technical challenges of implementing a language and versioning agnostic recursive dependency resolver using a novel formulation of the A* optimization algorithm.
 This formulation of A* will leverage Stochastic Gradient Descent to weight the linear combination of its neighbor-distance and heuristic-distance aspects to learn an efficient cost function for traversing a configuration space of candidate dependency graphs.
 We will also explore how this SGD cost function could be implemented to fine-tune itself to individual user and project needs and patterns.

-First, we'll explore a rigorous application of the theories involved in this design, followed by a discussion of their synergies.
-Then, we'll then go on to discuss practical requirements for such a tool, including:
+First, we'll explore a rigorous application of the theories of A* and SMT involved in this design, followed by a discussion of their synergies.
+Then, we'll formalize the dependency resolution process and end goals.
+After, we'll go on to discuss practical requirements for such a tool, including:

 - Building and maintaining the A* configuration space
 - The time and computational cost to cache and clone repositories